nottherealsanta/ganimede/README.md

 ## Why?

 - Not all things in a notebook makes sense in a sequential order, therefore the canvas is a better representation of the flow of code.
 This also makes it easier to visualize the order and the dependencies between cells.

+- Chat and interact with LLMs to generate code and ideas.

 - Data science workflows are constantly switching between working in a notebook and converting it to scripts.
 This is exaggerated when working on a project that is already in production.
 This also decreases team efficiency.